iPhatty/phatty-weather/README.md

 ```
 git clone https://github.com/iPhatty/phatty-weather.git
 ```
+Make sure you sign up for a free API key at [openweathermap](https://openweathermap.org/).

 Create a config folder in src/, and then create a keys.js file in src/config with the following: